2023 Most Popular Germanic Languages Bachelor's Degree Schools in Michigan

 Of the 11 students majoring in German at Wayne State, 55% are male and 45% are female.

-Out of the 15 schools in Michigan that were part of this year’s ranking, Kalamazoo College landed the # 4 spot on the list.
-Located in the small city of Kalamazoo, K College is a private not-for-profit college with a small student population.
+A rank of #4 on this year’s list means Kalamazoo College is a great place for Germanic languages students working on their bachelor’s degree.
+Located in the small city of Kalamazoo, K College is a private not-for-profit school with a small student population.

 Of the 9 students majoring in German at K College, 22% are male and 78% are female.